 Convening and Skills-Building Day

+The purpose of this day was to take stock of how the growing and diverse RMEL community is contributing to Strengthening the Evidence Base for Resilience Investments, and to set a collaborative knowledge, evidence and influencing agenda for leveraging that contribution further in 2019 and beyond.
 The day provided a variety of opportunities to work with other colleagues and develop knowledge products, shape new collaborations, as well as inform agendas for the evolving RMEL field.

 Develop an interactive map of existing resilience evidence and knowledge—and identify critical gaps for further research and evaluation.